The Sabre Business Central Training Pricing Explained

 Another question we get all the time is “I need to get Gold because I will want to use Cash Flow in the future, and that is part of Gold.”

-No you don’t.
+No, you don’t.
 Our training programs are not related to the features you will get in Business Central.
-These programs are the Business Central functional and feature training that we’re going to provide and support you in right up to your go-live.
+These programs are the Business Central functional and feature training that we’re going to provide and support you right up to your go-live.
 The features that are part of Business Central training pricing are an entirely different thing.

 Once you go live, you can start adding more training and use more features.
 But not until we are wrapped up with your support and give you the ok.

-Most customers are either implementing an ERP to replace excel spreadsheets and Quickbooks (or Sage 50, or whatever entry level accounting system) or they are replacing an existing ERP.
+Most customers are either implementing an ERP to replace Excel spreadsheets and Quickbooks (or Sage 50, or whatever entry-level accounting system) or they are replacing an existing ERP.

 It is hard to learn an ERP in the first place.
 It’s even harder to learn an entirely new concept you’ve never done before in software.
 So our model is simple.